dambro1978/JSVW/README.md

 # BindTimeCapsule
-// A useful library of 4+1 asynchronous functions for using variables in extemporaneous parallel streams.
+// A useful library of 5+1 asynchronous functions for using variables in extemporaneous parallel streams.
+//and 2 functions,
+one to convert text to binary: binaryToText();
+and the second to convert the binary to text format: binaryToText().

 // It can be enriched